Timnath, Colorado: Government

-Timnath is a Home Rule Town, governed by a Town Council, which consists of five elected officials - one Mayor and four Council Members, all positions are elected "at large," meaning that candidates come from all areas of the town.
-Elected officials serve 4 year terms.
+Timnath is a home rule municipality with a council–manager form of government; the town adopted its home rule charter in 2006.
+It is governed by a Town Council of five elected officials—one mayor and four council members.
+All five are elected at large, meaning that they are elected by voters throughout the town rather than representing individual council districts, and they serve staggered four-year terms.

 Council meetings are open, public meetings where the Council makes town decisions and creates local laws and policies.
-The Council holds regular meetings on the second and fourth Tuesday of each month at 6 p.m.
-Unless otherwise noted, all meetings are held at the Town Hall Building at 4750 Signal Tree Drive.
+The Council holds regular meetings on the second and fourth Tuesday of each month at 6 p.m. at the Timnath Town Center, 4750 Signal Tree Drive.

-The Town Council appoints the Town Manager who is responsible for the administration and daily operations of the Town.
+The Town Council appoints the Town Manager, who serves at the pleasure of the Council and is responsible for the administration and daily operations of the town, including hiring and supervising town staff.

-Police services are provided by the Timnath Police Department and the Larimer County Sheriff's Department.
-Fire protection is provided by Poudre Fire Authority.
+Police services are provided by the Timnath Police Department, with dispatch and regional support from the Larimer County Sheriff's Office.
+Fire protection and emergency medical services are provided by the Poudre Fire Authority, whose Station 8 serves the town.